-The Company currently has no appetite for equity or property risk.
+The Company currently has low risk appetite for equity or property risk (and has no investments in either of these asset classes).

 Currency risk is unlikely to be material.
-In respect of any business partners operating outside the Eurozone, currency risk is expected to be managed by matching assets and liabilities by currency.
+In respect of any BPs operating outside the Euro zone, currency risk is expected to be managed by matching assets and liabilities by currency.